erhant/huffd1/README.md

 #define constant ORDER = 0xffffffffffffffffffffffffffffffffffffffd1
 ```

 Using these, we can load polynomials from the code table, and work with them using [`Polynomial.huff`](./src/util/Polynomial.huff).
+Note that this codetable grows pretty large for 20-byte coefficient size, and may easily get past the 24KB maximum contract size.

 Let's describe each function of [`huffd1`](./src/Huffd1.huff):

 ### `ownerOf`

 To find the owner of a token $t$, simply evaluate $P(t)$ and the result will be a 160-bit number corresponding to the owner address.
-We use Horner's method to efficiently evaluate our polynomial.
+We use [Horner's method](https://zcash.github.io/halo2/background/polynomials.html#aside-horners-rule) to efficiently evaluate our polynomial.

 Initially, all tokens are owned by the contract deployer, which can be represented by the constant polynomial that is equal to the owner address.